refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 ### mathematica

 Installed by the bash script on /opt/mathematica/verno.
 And the script is in the bin subdirectory of the above path.
-Add it as a package in spack, and `spack load mathematica` to use it.
+Add it as a package in spack override repo, and `spack load mathematica` to use it.

 **Possible issue:** The activation need to be carried out per user per node basis.
 Maybe have a look at MathML in the future.

+To utilize remote kernel launching with a better interface, add tunnel.m at Kernels/packages.
+Besides, one should also add tunnel.sh and tunnel_sub.sh in their home directory `~/.Mathematica/FrontEnd`.

+One liner for user to be accessible `ansible -i /home/ubuntu/hpc/hosts all -m command -a "/usr/bin/python3 /home/ubuntu/softwares/mmaact/automma.py '/opt/mathematica/11.0.1/bin/math'" --become-user=<user> -Kvv --become`.

 ### singularity

-`spack install singularity`
+`spack install singularity`, remember to check `spack edit singularity`, there is an after install warn prompt asking you run a script which would change the permission of some files with s bit.
+It is crucial for singularity run by normal users.

 ### ganglia